 See Frequently Asked Questions for more information.

-Recognize and explain that asking, “Why didn’t she leave?” places responsibility on the victim when the perpetrator should be held accountable for abuse instead.
+Recognize and explain that asking, “Why didn’t they leave?” places responsibility on the victim/survivor when the perpetrator should be held accountable for abuse instead.
 Explain that leaving is often the most dangerous time.

 Become familiar with barriers to leaving abusive relationships.
 These include: